intel-unesp-mcp/infieri2019-session1/README.md

 Try to run this code on **phi02** and note that it is not possible due to lack of 512 instruction set implemented on VPU.

-**2.2.8**  When MCDRAR is setup in flat mode a unit of 16 GB with high bandwidth is exposed as independent NUMA nodes.
+**2.2.8**  When MCDRAM is setup in flat mode a unit of 16 GB with high bandwidth is exposed as independent NUMA nodes.

 In order to explore the MCDRAM the developer can use a library called Memkind, that provides an interface to allocate memory on the MCDRAM, or can enforce the execution of application to the NUMA node attached to the MCDRAM.